 Do you ever look back on a period in your life and get a little shock at how far you’ve come?
 Perhaps a thought like ’Wow.
 I would never have imagined that I would end up here’ runs through your mind.
-Or maybe you just wake up one day and realise you’ve been on a quiet and gently path of growth and change.
+Or maybe you just wake up one day and realise you’ve been on a quiet and gentle path of growth and change.

 I have to tell you, versions of all three of the above scenarios have played out for me recently.
 I’ve been on my own journey of step-by-step evolution.
 And while I can’t say that I’ve been following anything that even looks like a plan, I’m pretty excited about where things are heading.